 The Super Bowl rotates among CBS, NBC, and Fox under the NFL broadcast deal.
 Super Bowl LX (February 2026) is on CBS, which means Paramount+ at $7.99 per month with the 7-day free trial is the most cost-effective streaming option.
 Start the trial on Friday before the Sunday game and cancel by Monday afternoon to avoid conversion.
 Hulu+Live TV's 3-day trial timed for Saturday through Monday is the alternative if you also want to record game day coverage on the broadcast side.

 The Super Bowl is one of the few US events where the live broadcast is also available free over the air via an antenna in most metros.
 For households with a working antenna and a local CBS affiliate, the Super Bowl can be watched at zero cost without any streaming subscription.
 Streaming makes sense primarily for households without a working antenna or for households that want the additional pre-game and post-game streaming-exclusive content.
-Coverage of Paramount+ trial mechanics is on the Paramount+ free trial page.
+Note that Paramount+ no longer offers a free trial (phased out January 2026), so the free streaming routes for CBS are a FuboTV 7-day trial or an antenna; details are on the Paramount+ page.

 NFL playoff weekend coverage

-The total cost of covering an NFL playoff weekend purely through trials is roughly $7.99 for Peacock Premium (which has no trial as covered on the Peacock free trial page) plus zero dollars for the Amazon Prime, Paramount+, and FuboTV trials if you cancel all within their respective windows.
+The total cost of covering an NFL playoff weekend purely through trials is roughly $10.99 for Peacock Premium (which has no trial, as covered on the Peacock page) plus zero dollars for the Amazon Prime and FuboTV trials if you cancel all within their respective windows.
 That is a meaningful savings versus a $147 per month cable bill if your only winter sports content need is the NFL playoffs.

 March Madness: split across CBS and Turner

-March Madness games split roughly evenly between CBS (Paramount+ 7-day trial covers these) and TBS, TNT, and truTV (Turner channels, which historically required a cable subscription).
-The simplest streaming-only approach to full coverage is Paramount+ trial for the CBS games plus FuboTV 7-day trial for the Turner channels.
-Both trials fire within the same week, and the combined coverage covers approximately 90 percent of the tournament.
-The Final Four and Championship game are on CBS in 2026, meaning Paramount+ alone covers them.
+March Madness games split roughly evenly between CBS and TBS, TNT, and truTV (Turner channels, which historically required a cable subscription).
+Since Paramount+ no longer offers a free trial, the simplest streaming-only approach to full coverage is a single FuboTV 7-day trial, which carries both CBS and the Turner channels.
+That single trial covers approximately 90 percent of the tournament.
+The Final Four and Championship game are on CBS in 2026, so an antenna or the FuboTV trial covers them.

 The schedule reality: first weekend of the tournament is typically Thursday through Sunday, with the heaviest game density on Thursday and Friday.
-Start your trials on Tuesday before the first round to ensure full coverage through cancel-by-Tuesday-after.
-Set two separate calendar reminders: one for Paramount+ cancel-by date, one for FuboTV cancel-by date.
-They will likely be a day apart depending on what time of day you signed up.
+Start your FuboTV trial on Tuesday before the first round to ensure full coverage through cancel-by-Tuesday-after.
+Set a calendar reminder for the FuboTV cancel-by date so you are not charged.

 Oscars and other awards shows

 The Oscars are on ABC broadcast.
-The streaming options are Hulu+Live TV 3-day trial (for the live broadcast), an antenna picking up the local ABC affiliate (free if your geography supports it), or Hulu 30-day trial for the next-day on-demand replay (which is a day late but covers the full show).
+The streaming options are the Hulu+Live TV 3-day trial (for the live broadcast) or an antenna picking up the local ABC affiliate (free if your geography supports it).
+Hulu's standalone 30-day trial ended in June 2026, so a next-day on-demand replay on Hulu now requires a paid month.
 For viewers who want to watch live, the antenna is the cheapest reliable option; the Hulu+Live TV 3-day trial is the streaming equivalent.

 Major sports tournaments

 Wimbledon and the other tennis Grand Slams are primarily on ESPN+ and the linear ESPN channels.
 ESPN+ does not offer a free trial as covered on the sports streaming free trials page.
 The cheapest 2-week Wimbledon coverage is the Disney Bundle if Disney is running an Ad-tier promo, or a single month of ESPN+ at $11.99.
-The Masters in golf is on CBS plus ESPN+ for some early-round coverage; Paramount+ 7-day trial covers the CBS broadcasts.
+The Masters in golf is on CBS plus ESPN+ for some early-round coverage; a FuboTV 7-day trial or an antenna covers the CBS broadcasts (Paramount+ no longer offers a trial).

 The World Cup is on Fox in English and Telemundo in Spanish in the US.
 Fox coverage streams via FuboTV (7-day trial), Hulu+Live TV (3-day trial), or YouTube TV (no trial).
-Telemundo coverage streams free via Peacock Free tier.
-For a full World Cup, the antenna-plus-Peacock-Free combination covers the Spanish-language broadcast at zero cost.
-Premier League games are on Peacock Premium ($7.99 per month) without a trial; the Peacock Free tier carries Premier League highlights but not live games.
+Telemundo coverage streams via Peacock Premium ($10.99/mo) or free over the air with a Telemundo affiliate antenna.
+(Peacock's free tier closed to new users in January 2023, so an antenna is the zero-cost Spanish-language route.)
+Premier League games are on Peacock Premium ($10.99 per month) without a trial.

 Movie premieres and limited series finales